Cybersecurity (B.Sc.) at Saarland University - taught in English

 Cybersecurity is a young and fast-developing field.

 As a Helmholtz Center for Information Security, CISPA is dedicated to cutting-edge

 foundational research combined with innovative application-oriented research in the fields of

 We are committed to the highest international academic standards.
 Our world-class

 research environment offers extensive resources to a wide range of researchers, thus providing an

 attractive destination for talented academics and top scientists from around the globe.

-in English.
-At Saarland University and CISPA we are used to working with with
+At Saarland University and CISPA we are used to working with with international students and

 if you are interested in improving your every-day language skills.